What is a Static IP?

 - Sign in with your accounts primary username and password.

-- Select which IP block you would prefer.
-A single IP is free of charge.
+3. Select which IP block you would prefer.

 - Select Dynamic IP and confirm changes in the review page.